joaomariolago/stm32h5-zenoh-lwip-demo/docs/tutorial.md

 + enable_language(C ASM CXX)
 ```

-Now, after the inclusion of the `cmake/stm32cubemx` subdirectory we need to get its include directories to pass to other libraries as well as creating a new library `freertos_config` so we can pass to other submodules, we also need to alias the stm32cubemx target to be the freertos_kernel.
-All of this will be detailed bellow, and all changes needed to be done in `firmware/CMakeLists.txt`:
+After including the `cmake/stm32cubemx` subdirectory, it is necessary to extract its include directories for use in other libraries, create a `freertos_config` library target for use by submodules, and alias the `stm32cubemx` target to `freertos_kernel`.
+These steps are essential for proper integration and should all be applied to the `firmware/CMakeLists.txt` file.

-First lets create a `freertos_config` target so we can pass to other submodules:
+We begin by creating the `freertos_config` target, which will be passed to other submodules:

 ```diff
 # Add STM32CubeMX generated sources